Sattva Strong

 Uniting Yoga & Ayurveda

-Combining the Movement Practices of Yoga with the Lifestyle Choices of Ayurveda to Create an Individualized Balanced, Centered and Holistic Experience.
+Combining the Movement Practices of Yoga with the Lifestyle Choices of Ayurveda to Create an Individualized Balanced, Centered, and Holistic Experience.

-Work one on one with Deborah to tap into your unique Prakriti (प्रकृति) and Dosha (Vata, Pitta, Kapha) to identify ways to support, balance and nourish your best self every single day.
+Work one-on-one with Deborah to tap into your unique Prakriti (प्रकृति) and Dosha (Vata, Pitta, Kapha) to identify ways to support, balance, and nourish your best self every single day.

 Foster positive emotions, knowledge, and enlightenment.